exo-lang/ExoBLAS/README.md

 Additionally, the following dependencies are required:
 - CMake version 3.23 or higher
 - Ninja (on Ubuntu, install with `apt install ninja-build`)
+- Install one or more of the CBLAS reference implementation:
-- A CBLAS reference implementation, such as OpenBLAS (on Ubuntu, install with `apt install libopenblas-dev`) or MKL
+  - OpenBLAS (on Ubuntu, use `apt install libopenblas-dev`).
+  - MKL (follow [Intel's instructions](https://www.intel.com/content/www/us/en/developer/articles/guide/installing-free-libraries-and-python-apt-repo.html) to install MKL).
+  - BLIS (on Ubuntu, use `apt install libblis-dev`).

+  We installed intel-mkl-2018.2-046 as mentioned in the MKL documentation, 0.8.1-2 for libblis, and 0.3.20 for OpenBLAS.
+After installing MKL, remember to set the `MKLROOT` environment variable to allow Exo to discover the installed location: `export MKLROOT=/opt/intel/mkl`.

 ## Building ExoBLAS